armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/file-structure-concepts.md

 {{< img src="/img/dashboard/portal-management/enterprise-portal/example-portal-content-block.png" alt="Example Portal content block" >}}

 In order for a page to render properly the content manager will need to be aware of the content blocks that are required by a particular template.

+## Theme management workflow
+The Tyk Enterprise Developer Portal enables admin users and developer to manage theme: create, delete, modify, and select which theme is visible in the portal.
+To enable this capability the portal has theme management UI.

+### Part 1 - Create a new theme
+Follow the example below to create a new theme called "TestTheme" using the default theme as a blueprint.
+1. As an admin user navigate to Theme management UI and download the default theme.
+The Tyk Enterprise Developer Portal doesn't allow modifications to the default theme so that you will always have access to the vanilla theme.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/download-default-theme.png" alt="Download default theme" >}}
+2. Unzip the theme and rename it by modifying the Manifest file as described above in this guide.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/rename-a-theme.png" alt="Rename theme" >}}
+3. You can also modify other assets in the theme as described later in this guide.
+Once all modifications are done you need to zip the theme and upload it to the portal.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/compress-a-theme.png" alt="Zip theme" >}}
+4. To upload the theme as an admin user navigate to **Themes** and click on the **Add new theme** button.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/add-a-new-theme.png" alt="Add new theme" >}}
+5. Then click on the **Add theme file** button.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/add-theme-file.png" alt="Add theme file" >}}
+6. Select the archive that you've created earlier and click on the **Save** button.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/save-new-theme.png" alt="Save new theme" >}}
+7. Now you should see a success message that means the theme was successfully created.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/new-theme-is-created.png" alt="Theme is created" >}}

+###  Part 2 - Preview a theme
+The Tyk Enterprise Developer Portal allows admin users to preview the theme before it gets reflected on the public-facing portal.
+This allows to review the changes that are made to the theme before exposing them to the developer community.
+1. To preview a theme as an admin user navigate to the **Themes** menu and select a theme, and click on the **Preview** button.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/preview-theme-button.png" alt="Preview theme" >}}
+2. The previewer will open the selected theme in a new tab.
+Now you can browse you theme and review the changes to it.
+For the demonstration purposes we've modified the API Catalogue page so it displays "Modified catalogue" instead of "Product Catalogues".
+{{< img src="/img/dashboard/portal-management/enterprise-portal/theme-preview.png" alt="Preview theme" >}}
+3. Once the review is done, you can quit the preview by clicking on the **Quit preview button**.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/quit-theme-preview.png" alt="Quite theme preview" >}}

+###  Part 3 - Activate a theme
+The Tyk Enterprise Developer Portal allows you to have multiple themes at the same time but only one of them is active.
+1. As an admin user navigate to the **Themes** menu.
+The current status of each theme is displayed in the **Status** column.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/default-theme-is-current.png" alt="Default theme is the current theme" >}}
+2. To activate the new theme click on the **Activate** button.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/activate-a-theme.png" alt="Activate theme" >}}
+3. Now the selected theme is active and displayed to all API consumers on the Live portal.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/modified-theme-is-active.png" alt="Modified theme is activated" >}}

+### Part 4 - Modify an existing theme (not default)
+The Tyk Enterprise Developer Portal allows modification to any existing theme for except of the default.
+1. To start modification of any existing theme navigate to the **Themes** menu and download the theme package.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/download-a-theme.png" alt="Download existing theme" >}}
+2. Unzip the package, do any required modification and zip it back.
+You should keep the name of the theme.
+If you need to change the name of the theme you will need to create a new theme as described above.
+3. As an admin user navigate to the **Themes** menu and select the modified theme.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/select-a-modified-theme.png" alt="Select modified theme" >}}
+4. Click on the **Add Theme File** button and select the theme archive.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/add-theme-file-to-existing-theme.png" alt="Add theme file" >}}
+5. Click on the **Save changes** button to save changes to the theme.
+{{< img src="/img/dashboard/portal-management/enterprise-portal/save-changes-to-theme.png" alt="Save changes" >}}
+6. If the theme is the current the changes to the Live portal will be applied immediately.
+Otherwise, you can preview and activate the theme as described above.